 So, cash offers seem to be the best, but what happens when you are not the one making the cash offer?
-You must resort to other methods to make more attractive offers to sellers, even if they are not cash.
+You must resort to other methods to make more attractive offers to sellers, even if you haven’t got cash.

 Make good earnest money deposit

-It is very normal when even cash buyers offer the seller an earnest money deposit.
-In this way, they make the seller see their true intentions to buy the house.
+It is very normal when even cash buyers offer the sellers an earnest money deposit.
+This way, they make the sellers see their true intentions to buy the house.

-Because by deciding to retract the offer and cancel it, the seller would keep the entire earnest money deposit.
-This deposit should only be made when you are sure about buying the house to avoid losing the money.
+Since the seller would keep the entire earnest money deposit if you were to decide to retract the offer and cancel the purchase, this deposit should only be made when you are sure about buying the house to avoid losing the money.

 One of the best ways is to make a substantial security deposit to beat cash offers.
-Ideally, it should be a deposit much larger than the one the buyer offers with cash.
+Ideally, it should be a deposit much larger than the one offered by the cash buyer.

 The seller will feel more confident with someone willing to offer a larger earnest money deposit.
-It lets them see that you’re interested and confident in your purchase to risk a significant amount of money.
+It lets them see that you’re interested and so confident in your purchase that you are willing to risk loosing a significant amount of money.